National Minimum Wage – don’t get caught with a criminal conviction..

-Readers are reminded that from 1 April 2019, the National Living Wage (NLW) and National Minimum Wage (NMW) hourly rates increased to:
+Readers are reminded that from 1 April 2022, the National Living Wage (NLW) and National Minimum Wage (NMW) hourly rates increase to:

 Workers who are entitled to receive these rates as a minimum include: